MIPPL/nephele-org-website/public/content/security/index.md

 ### Giveaway scam {#giveaway}

 One of the most common scams in cryptocurrency is the giveaway scam.
-The giveaway scam can take many forms, but the general premise is that if you send ETH to the provided wallet address, you will receive your ETH back but doubled. *For this reason, it is also known as the 2-for-1 scam.*
+The giveaway scam can take many forms, but the general premise is that if you send NEPH to the provided wallet address, you will receive your NEPH back but doubled. *For this reason, it is also known as the 2-for-1 scam.*

 These scams usually stipulate a limited time of opportunity to claim the giveaway to encourage poor decision-making and create a false sense of urgency.